 Aside from it being the logical thing to do, it is also an eco-friendly way to live.
 Dogs and other pets’ wastes cause a lot of damage to our environment over time when left unattended.
 Pet waste is a major source of bacteria, causing air pollution with pungent smells, and carrying a host of diseases and worms that can be carried around by other germ-infested rodents and insects, or even pedestrians that mistakenly step in a random pile of poop.

 We know by now you think leaving your pets’ poop can serve as fertilizer or can easily be washed away by rain, well you’re wrong.
 Pet feces is not a great source of fertilizer and is a nonpoint source pollutant.
-Also when the rains come, particles simply get washed into our waterways and drainages, contaminating our water, and the best way to get rid of your pet’s poop is by flushing it down the toilet.
+Also when the rains come, particles simply get washed into our waterways and drainages, contaminating our water.

 The Association of Professional Animal Waste Specialists is a professional organization of pooper-scoopers and they created this week to remind us of our personal and environmental responsibility of cleaning up after our pets and animals.